mrmaxguns/wonderwordsmodule/docs/quickstart.rst

 What's next?
 ^^^^^^^^^^^^

-After you have gotten comfortable using wonderwords, you can use the API reference for help on specific classes, and functions.
+After you have gotten comfortable using wonderwords, check out the :ref:`advanced` tutorial.
+You can use the API reference for help on specific classes, and functions.
 If you want to contribute, please read the contribution guidelines.
-If you have any problems, bugs, or feature requests, please open up an issue on the `Wonderwords GitHub page <https://github.com/mrmaxguns/wonderwordsmodule/>`_.
+If you have any problems, bugs, or feature requests, please open up an issue on the
+`Wonderwords GitHub page <https://github.com/mrmaxguns/wonderwordsmodule/>`_.